umts/aggressive-epsilon/README.md

    {"reservation": {"start_time": "2016-02-16T18:00:00-05:00"}}
    ```

-   If the change has been successfully applied, a blank response body is returned with a status of 200.
+   If the change has been successfully applied, the new attributes will be returned.
    If there was an error in applying the change, the endpoint will return a list of errors with a status of 422 (unprocessable entity).

    A **failure response** will look like: